Sharpie & Nail Polish Mugs

 A couple of years ago, my sister tried her hand at decorating coffee mugs with nail polish.
 They looked amazing–I would have bought them if they were in a store!
 Then I started seeing a lot of DIY projects using oil-based Sharpies to decorate coffee mugs.
 I love the idea, so I finally grabbed some Dollar Tree mugs ($1/each) & three oil-based Sharpies (purple medium point and aqua & gold fine point $3.49/each at Joann Fabric.)

-I did a lot of research, read a lot of articles, and watched a lot of video.
+I did a lot of research, read a lot of articles, and watched a lot of videos.
 Everyone does everything a little differently.
 These are not my original ideas and I benefited greatly from the consistencies I found in my searching.
 Since the oil-sharpie mugs require baking in the oven, I experimented with baking a couple of my nail-polish mugs too.
 Baking the mugs at 400 F for 30 minutes darkened the coloring drastically but left a very pretty, baked metallic look behind.
 I adore them but I decorated a few mugs without baking for contrast.

 It is super easy to create these projects!
 The oil-sharpie mugs were allowed to dry for 24 hours before baking & then they are hand-wash only.
 The nail-polish mugs only had to be decorated & allowed to dry before use.
 I did go in with nail polish remover & get rid of any stray polish that found its way onto the rim of the mug or inside it.
 This is a great project for kids or for a fun girls night!